google/TensorNetwork/README.md

 ## Different backend support.
 Currently, we support JAX, TensorFlow, PyTorch and NumPy as TensorNetwork backends.
-We also support tensors with Abelian symmetries via a `symmetric` backend.
-See the [reference documentation](https://tensornetwork.readthedocs.io/en/latest/block_sparse_tutorial.html) for more details.
+We also support tensors with Abelian symmetries via a `symmetric` backend, see the [reference documentation](https://tensornetwork.readthedocs.io/en/latest/block_sparse_tutorial.html) for more details.

 To change the default global backend, you can do: